DankyNanky/DankyNanky/README.md

 ```
 Of couse, there are more important things in a functional network, such as how many LACP instances you've got enabled.
 But enough of that.
 I am versatile in *Cisco*, *Aruba*, *Ubiquiti*, *Juniper* and their supporting products.
 Always looking for an excuse to make LACP in your network.

-If you don't compile from `dom0` then you're not [living life to the full]([url](https://www.qubes-os.org/doc/how-to-install-software-in-dom0/)).
+If you don't compile from `dom0` then you're not [living life to the full](https://www.qubes-os.org/doc/how-to-install-software-in-dom0/).
 DNF is the best, you cannot -- and will not -- change my mind.

 This is me, signing out.
 Thanks for joining my TedX Talk.
 Can't miss, won't miss.

+Also Shannen, if you're reading this, can you make me a coffee?